Callme-Ishmael/MPhys/README.md

 -------------------------------
 ### Week 10 (31.03 - 6.04)

+#### 02.04.2025
+Karim changes the python analysis into a contour plot of the Asymmetry term.
+The stats are not the issue - we do not in fact see a 2sigma difference

 Something that has been bothering me for a while but I had no time to address it is the skewed.
 Let's try to make sense of it.
 One way to do this is cross checking with what MadGraph generates for the same settings.